crowdlingo/course/src/speaking/television.md

 ## Vocabulary

 <vocab-list>
-- Definition
-  - a concise explanation of the meaning of a word or phrase or symbol
-- watching
-  - the act of observing
-- detrimental
-  - (sometimes followed by &#x60;to&#39;) causing harm or injury
-- football
-  - any of various games played with a ball (round or oval) in which two teams try to kick or carry or propel the ball into each other&#39;s goal
-- entertaining
-  - agreeably diverting
-- bringing
-  - the act of delivering or distributing something (as goods or mail)
 - favourite
   - appealing to the general public
+- exciting
+  - creating or arousing excitement
+- Watching
+  - the act of observing
+- programme
+  - write a computer program
+- television
+  - broadcasting visual images of stationary or moving objects
+- childhood
+  - the time of person&#39;s life when they are a child

 <!-- blank -->